French police quiz child apologists of teacher’s beheading

 Paty’s killer was shot dead by police.

-Meanwhile, authorities in France’s southeastern city of Lyon on Saturday ruled a terrorism motive in the Oct.
+Meanwhile, authorities in France’s southeastern city of Lyon on Saturday ruled out a terrorism motive in the Oct.
 31 shooting there of a Greek Orthodox priest, as they announced that a suspected gunman was in custody for the attack that critically wounded the clergyman.

 The Lyon prosecutor’s office said the detained suspect is a 40-year-old man whose wife was having an affair with the priest.
 It said the man confessed to the shooting during police questioning.